 The natural remedies for GERD above are some of my favorites, but other good options are also available.
 Another tip is to use a few drops of Angostura bitters in a favorite drink.
-Angostura bitters was initially created to alleviate digestive issues and battle Venezuelan parasites.
-It is usually used in cocktails, but also makes a great soda alternative when added to sparkling water.
+Angostura bitters were initially created to alleviate digestive issues and battle Venezuelan parasites.
+It is usually used in cocktails and makes a great soda alternative when added to sparkling water.

-GERD, acid reflux, heartburn and indigestion can be very difficult to get a handle on.
-A knowledgeable natural healthcare practitioner can help you choose the natural remedies that are best for your health situation.
-We are not all the same and therefore what works for one may not work for someone else.
-If you are diagnosed with GERD, be very careful with prescription medications that are handed out like candy as well as over-the-counter meds.
-There are natural alternatives that can work without the risk of becoming dependent and suffering possible side effects from long term use.
-Research these alternatives for yourself.
-Remember applied knowledge is power!
+GERD, acid reflux, heartburn, and indigestion can be tough to get a handle on.
+A knowledgeable natural healthcare practitioner can help you choose the best natural remedies for your health situation.
+We are not all the same, and therefore what works for one may not work for someone else.
+If you are diagnosed with GERD, be very careful with prescription medications that are handed out like candy and over-the-counter meds.
+There are natural alternatives that can work without the risk of becoming dependent and suffering possible side effects from long-term use.
+Remember, applied knowledge is power!

 - Jesper Lagergren, M.D. et al. “Symptomatic Gastroesophageal Reflux as a Risk Factor for Esophageal Adenocarcinoma.”
 N Engl J Med (1999): 825-831.